 You should allow for eight ounces (or half a pound) of steak per person.
 However, if you are cooking something that will significantly cook down like brisket go for 3/4 of a pound per person

-When your cooking pulled pork for a crowd there are two rules to remember
+When your smoking pulled pork for a crowd there are two rules to remember:

-You need ⅓ of a pound or 5 ounces per person.
-To feed three people you need at least 1 pound of cooked pulled
+1st Rule: You need ⅓ of a pound or 5 ounces per person.
+To feed three people you need at least 1 pound of cooked pulled pork.

 When you plan to serve pork tenderloin it is recommended you allow about 1/3 to 1/2 pound per person.